The History of Nuclear Power: The Big Picture

 What Is the Present Status of Nuclear Power

-Nuclear fission accounted for roughly 10% of global electricity generation in 2022, generating approximately 2,500 TWh of electricity from approximately 413 GW of installed capacity.
+Nuclear energy accounted for roughly 9% of global electricity generation in 2023, generating 2,685 TWh of electricity from 440 power reactors with over 400 GW of installed capacity.

-Some countries rely heavily on nuclear power (nuclear fission) whilst others have not yet tapped into the resource.
-For example, nuclear power provides roughly 60% of France, Slovakia, and Ukraine’s electricity, but South America and Africa get virtually no energy from nuclear.
-The top 5 countries represent roughly 70% of the world’s nuclear power generation.
+Nuclear energy provides 25% of the world’s low-carbon electricity, making it our second-largest source.
+Some countries rely heavily on nuclear energy whilst others have not yet tapped into the resource.
+For example, nuclear provides roughly 70% of France’s and 50% of Ukraine, Slovakia and Hungary’s electricity, but South America and Africa get virtually no energy from nuclear.

-ITER, the world’s largest tokamak, is currently being built in France.
+As part of The International Thermonuclear Experimental Reactor (ITER) agreement, the world’s largest tokamak, also named ITER, is currently being built in France.
 Weighing 23,00 tons, the machine will be able to maintain a temperature 10x that of the sun’s core and will have a 500 MW fusion energy output power once constructed.
 Although it will not be used to generate electricity, the technology of ITER will set the standard for future reactors.

 How Will the Future of Nuclear Power Look Like